Have a question? We have the answer!

 When is the remaining balance due on my reservation?

 The balance is due 45 days before your arrival date.
+If adding travel insurance (we highly recommend!), that will need to be done prior to making your final payment.

-What time can we check-in?
+What can I expect at check-in?

 What happens if we arrive late?